culture

 What Survived

 The blogs that survived the platform era share common traits.
 They publish consistently.
 They cover music that falls outside algorithmic recommendation patterns.
 They have editorial voices that are recognizable and distinct.
-And they treat music writing as criticism rather than content.
+They treat music writing as criticism rather than content.

 The distinction matters.
 Content exists to fill space.
 Criticism exists to create meaning.
 The blogs that understood this difference are still here.
 The ones that did not are gone.